NLIreland/puppet-fcrepo/README.md

   service_ensure      => 'running',
 }
 ```
-A more complicated configuration (defining more than the defaults) would look like this:
+A more advanced configuration (defining more than the defaults) would look like this:
 ```puppet
 class { '::fcrepo':
   user                          => 'fcrepo',